LuisDuarte1/feup-ltw/README.md

 On this project, we developed a ticketing system that uses PHP, JS and of course, HTML.
 It supports multiple roles, role and user management and the creation of a ticket (github issues style).

+Grade: 19.1

+For future students:

+- There some things implemented right, like the REST api is implemented with a custom wrapper that simplifies the process.
+- The database and logic is coherent, but maybe the implementation of a mini-ORM could actually simplify the project.
+- The javascript needs refactoring to make the project cleaner in the frontend side (and not to use var).

 ## Project Group

 - Francisco da Ana      | 202108762 |